 Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP).
 MassDEP inspects our system for its technical, financial, and managerial capacity to provide safe drinking water to you.
 To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operations of our system.
-As part of our ongoing commitment to you, last year we made the following improvements to our system: allocation of funding for the rehabilitation of our South Main Street Standpipe, replacement of inoperable and damaged fire hydrants throughout the water distribution system, annual cleaning and inspection of standpipes including South Main Street, Grove Street, & Chestnut Street, and distribution system gate valve exercising which took place while hydrant flushing.
+As part of our ongoing commitment to you, last year we made the following improvements to our system: Pilot study for effective removal of Disinfectant Biproducts (DBPs) and PFAS at the Hartford Avenue filtration plant, replacement of inoperable and damaged fire hydrants throughout the water distribution system, cleaning and annual inspection of standpipes including South Main Street, Grove Street, & Chestnut Street, removal of sludge from Hartford Avenue filtration plant, and distribution system gate valve exercising which took place while hydrant flushing.